mikeizbicki/ucr-cs100/tutorials/shell-tricks/README.md

 These are three simple commands that you use and apply to your history.
 The first example using the -c flag clears your history.

-The next command we are actually changing a variable related to the 'history' command settings.
+In the next command we are actually changing a variable related to the 'history' command settings.

-HISTSIZE is related to how many commands you want to keep track.
-Setting is to 0 we are actually disabling the function.
+HISTSIZE is related to how many commands you want to keep track of.
+The given command is setting this to 0 so we are actually disabling the function.
 If you want to re-enable type a value different from 0.